dr-marek-jaskula/ProgrammingTheoryUniversity/DDD/Types.md

 ## Entities

 - They are types with an identity.
-    - identity is an additional property that defines and distuigish them.
+    - identity is an additional property that defines and distinguish them.
 - They can exist on its own.
-- They are muttable
+- They are mutable
 - We should not add any behavior to the entity
 - They can be in a invalid state, so we should remember about validation

-For example: Person, Organisation
+For example: Person, Organization

 ## Value Objects